LordButley/itspuppytime/README.md

 # UX

+## Project Goals

+* Create a user-friendly and accessible website showcasing puppies.
+* Create a familiar feeling website that leaves leaves a positive feeling.
+* Provide the user with useful information regarding puppy care.
+* Divide the information into well thought out sections allowing the user to quickly find what they need
+* Ensure the website is viewable across devices of all sizes.
+* To create a website that would be immediately useful when live but also has scope to be expanded.

 ## User Stories

 * As a user visitng the site for the first time, I want to be able to navigate the website intuitively.
 * As a user visiting the site for the first time, I want to know what kind of information is available and where to find it easily.
-* As a user, I want to be able to access the website on desktop, tablet and mobile devices, to ensure high convenience.
+* As a user, I want to be able to access the website on desktop, tablet and mobile devices to ensure convenience.
 * As a user, I want to be able to easily access the social media accounts of "It's Puppy Time"
 * As a user, I want to gain valuable insight and knowledge on what to do to prepare for a new puppy
 * As a user, I want to know what to expect on the day I pick up the puppy
 * As a user, I want to know what to do in the weeks after getting a puppy
 * As a user, I want to be able to contact the website

-## Project Goals

-* Create a user-friendly and accessible website
-* Create a familiar feeling website that leaves leaves a positive feeling
-* Provide the user with useful information
-* Divide the information into well thought out sections allowing the user to quickly find what they need
-* Ensure the website is viewable across devices of all sizes.
-* To create a website that would be immediately useful when live but also has scope to be expanded.

 ## Target Audience